Documenting and protecting genetic diversity

 Collaborating Internationally on Barley Breeding Innovation

-As the world’s population continues to grow, Life Technologies helps countries produce abundant food by providing tools needed to develop new, high-yield, nutrient-rich crops able to grow in challenging environments.
+As the world’s population continues to grow, we are helping countries produce abundant food by providing tools needed to develop new, high-yield, nutrient-rich crops able to grow in challenging environments.
 Collaboration with the U.S. Department of Agriculture (USDA) and the Leibniz Institute of Plant Genetics and Crop Plant Research in Germany (IPK) led to a true breakthrough that will facilitate crop-breeding programs by conducting a barley DNA genotyping-by-sequencing study on the Ion PGM™ Sequencer.
 Read More

 Introducing GeneArt® Precision TALs